 As required under Nasdaq listing standards, our independent directors meet in regularly scheduled executive sessions at which only independent directors are present.
 The Chairperson of the Board of Directors typically presides over these executive sessions.
 The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating/Corporate Governance Committee.
-The following table provides membership and meeting information for each of the Board of Directors' committees during 2020:
+The following table provides membership and meeting information for each of the Board of Directors' committees during 2021 and as of the Record Date: